Welcome to the Encino Farmers Market!

 Why come to our Farmers Market?

-• Open Year round on Sunday’s from 8:00am to 1:00pm, Rain or Shine.
+• Open year round Sundays, 8:00am to 1:00pm, Rain or Shine.

 • Plenty of convenient parking.